 For sellers, closing costs usually run in the range of 6% to 8% of the sales price, not including loan pay-off and any home preparation or repair costs.
 Typically, the largest seller costs are brokerage commissions and transfer taxes.

 “PRORATIONS AND EXPENSES.
-The following shall be paid current and then prorated between Buyer and Seller as of Close of Escrow: real property taxes (based upon the latest information available regarding the assessed value of the Property and the applicable tax rate); bonds and assessments; Homeowners’ Association dues and assessments; interest on any loan(s) secured by the Property assumed by Buyer; premiums for any insurance on the Property assumed by Buyer; rents; and operating expenses.
-Security deposits and accrued interest thereon, where the law requires interest to be paid on security deposits, shall be credited to Buyer’s account at Close of Escrow.
-Buyer shall pay the escrow fee and title insurance premiums.
-Seller shall pay any real property transfer taxes.
-Buyer shall pay any Homeowners’ Association transfer fees and move-in fees.
-Seller shall pay any Homeowners’ Association move-out fees.
-Seller shall pay any prepayment penalty or other fees or charges imposed by lenders for loans being paid off through escrow.
+The following shall be paid current and then prorated between Buyer and Seller as of COE: real property taxes (based upon the latest information available regarding the assessed value of the Property and the applicable tax rate); bonds and assessments; Homeowners’ Association (“HOA”) dues and assessments; interest on any loan(s) secured by the Property assumed by Buyer; premiums for any insurance on the Property assumed by Buyer; rents; and operating expenses.
+Buyer shall pay the escrow fee, title insurance premiums, any community enhancement fee, and any prepayment penalty or other fees or charges imposed by lenders for loans being paid off through escrow.
 Unless specified in this Contract, all other prorations and expenses shall be paid by either Buyer or Seller in accordance with local custom.
 Buyer and Seller understand that the Property will be reassessed upon change of ownership.
-A supplemental tax bill will be sent to Buyer which will reflect a change in property taxes based on the Purchase Price becoming the new assessed value.
-Any tax bills issued after Close of Escrow for periods of time before Close of Escrow shall be paid by Seller.”
+Supplemental tax bills will be sent to Buyer which will reflect a change in property taxes based on the Purchase Price becoming the new assessed value.
+Any tax bills issued after COE, for periods of time before COE, shall be paid by Seller.”

 If entire value or consideration is: